Make a difference with your Honours Degree

 An Honours degree is an essential prerequisite for entry into postgraduate research Masters and PhD programs.
 Completion of an Honours year will also help graduates gain employment in their discipline.
 Honours graduates are highly valued by employers as they have demonstrated skills in written and oral communication, critical thinking and interpretation, and project management.

-- Complete your honours in one year
+- Complete your Honours degree in just one year

 - Pathway program into postgraduate study